Everywhere I go when it comes to course platforms, the conversation inevitably ends up comparing these both solutions: Thinkific vs Teachable.

 And we will only benefit from this close competition.
 We will get better service.

-I must give equal score to both of these companies.
+I must give an equal score to both of these companies.
 There is no clear victor here.

-I really hope these analysis helped you to understand the benefits and downsides of both Teachable and Thinkific.
+I really hope these analyses helped you to understand the benefits and downsides of both Teachable and Thinkific.